CodeYourFuture/syllabus-archive/node-db/lesson2.md

 - Write a posts endpoint that you can hit and that should save to the JSON file (use the helper functions we added)
 - Secure the Admin page so that it's only visible if a certain query parameter is provided
     - Can you go a bit further with adding proper security?
 Research the internet for solutions in **Express.js**
-- Add a route `posts/:postid` that the displays a specific post
+- Add a route `posts/:postid` that displays a specific post
-- Consume a posts API built by another colleague (and deployed to Heroku) to display their latest blog posts on
+- Consume a posts API built by another colleague (and deployed to Heroku) to display their latest blog posts.

 # Resources
 - Callback hell - http://callbackhell.com/